 Tell kids about famous African-American and let them act out their lives.
 Overlook some moments which may seem too dreadful to children.
 Instead, focus more on positive experiences like achievements.

-Kids can also research famous African-American people who made an impact on the American history and prepare a project about a historic figure.
+Kids can also research famous African-American people who made an impact on American history and prepare a project about a historical figure.